mike776/md/content/albums/Wisconsin/index.md

 series_order: 8
 ---

-This is the collection of photos from our Nebraska trip.
+This is the collection of photos from our Wisconsin trip.
 We did have a flat tire there...

 ### Participants:
 Mike, Tina